Chances are, you will see a greater number of hashtag posts listed on the Instagram or Twitter platforms than in the Feeds module.

 There is any sort of privacy setting enabled for the poster's account.

 The post hasn't been "indexed" by the social network for that hashtag.

 The social network has prevented API access to a post for another reason beyond our control and knowledge.

-The posts are from before you created your Feeds ID, which is because of limitations by the social networks.
+The posts are from before you created your Feeds ID or added the hashtag source, which is because of limitations by the social networks.

 - Your hashtag source has posts made from an existing account source.
 For example, if the @Your School Instagram account source makes a post using the #Graduation2022 hashtag source, you will not receive two copies of the post.
 Only the version of the post for the @YourSchool account source will pull into Feeds.
 The second version for the #Graduation2022 hashtag source will be flagged as a duplicate.